 One potential area of concern is at the conveyor-to-conveyor transfer points.
 It is common for bag straps, tags, or even wheels to become captured by ill-fitting transfer plates or in the gap between the conveyors when no transfer gap filler is used.
 When a piece of luggage becomes stuck at a transfer point, it can cause that bag to miss the connection to the aircraft, creating an unhappy customer along with a possible baggage damage reimbursement scenario for the airlines.
 In a worse-case scenario, the baggage piece lodged at a conveyor transfer could hold up other pieces of luggage, potentially creating an even larger quantity of bags to miss their connecting airplanes.

 Another area that may put your bags in a jam are the screening conveyors.
 These systems process an excess of 600 pieces of luggage per hour and run at speeds close to 100 fpm (.5 mps), with multiple transfer points before and after the x-ray scanner tunnel.
-This mission critical operation detects explosives, contraband and drugs in order to keep passengers safe.
+This mission-critical operation detects explosives, contraband and drugs in order to keep passengers safe.
 If a piece of luggage is trapped in between conveyors, it will clog the operation and minimize the effectiveness of the screening system.

 While the RFID tracking systems allow an earlier notification to baggage handling system managers of possible issues, this technology will not solve the root cause of the baggage jam.

-Engineered solutions work best
+Engineered solutions work best at transfers

 |An engineered solution like Flexco’s Segmented Transfer Plate can keep bags moving and is easy to install and maintain.